MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Dialogs/dialogs.md

     The selected dialogs are imported.

-6. In the imported dialogs, review the **Next Action**, JavaScript code, and environment variables used in the interactions to verify proper conversation flow.

     During the import,  the **Next Action** for each interaction is maintained whenever possible.
 If you received any errors, this is because you imported a dialog that referenced another dialog that you didn’t also import.
-In this case, the **Next Action** in the interaction in the imported dialog is cleared, and you are shown an error message to inform you of this.
+In this case, the **Next Action** in the interaction in the imported dialog must be updated, and you are shown an error message to inform you of this.

     <img class="fancyimage" style="width:400px" src="img/ConvoBuilder/dialogs_import2.png">

-    To resolve this, choose another next action, or import the relevant dialog and update the next action accordingly.
+    You can resolve this by choosing another next action, or by importing the relevant dialog and updating the next action accordingly.

     You might also want to rename the imported dialogs, interactions, and integrations.
 They are given standard names based on the element name and destination bot name.